Kingxukai/linux/Documentation/admin-guide/index.rst

 =================================================

-The following is a collection of user-oriented documents that have been added to the kernel over time.
+The following is a collection of user-oriented documents that have been added to the woke kernel over time.
 There is, as yet, little overall order or organization here — this material was not written to be a single, coherent document!
 With luck things will improve quickly over time.

 General guides to kernel administration
 ---------------------------------------

-This initial section contains overall information, including the README file describing the kernel as a whole, documentation on kernel parameters, etc.
+This initial section contains overall information, including the woke README file describing the woke kernel as a whole, documentation on kernel parameters, etc.

 .. toctree::